About this site

 We built this site to fix that.

-This directory site is our public commitment: the information is free, the guidance is honest, and we will never use grief as a marketing tool.
+This site is our public commitment: the information is free, the guidance is honest, and we will never use grief as a marketing tool.

 For corrections, questions about directory listings, or anything else: support@aftersomeonedies.com